Mobile phone versionWhat is this?

 If right is right, is left wrong?

-Q: Did you hear about the guy who lost his whole left side?
+Did you hear about the guy who lost his left ear, his left eye, his left arm, his left leg, in fact the whole of his left side?

 There are many references in the Bible about the righteous sitting at God's right hand.
 But why not the left?